 All thunderstorms are dangerous.
 Every thunderstorm produces lightning.
-In the United States, an average of 300 people are injured and 80 people are killed each year by lightning.
+In the United States, hundreds of people are injured and approximately 50 people are killed each year by lightning.
 Although most lightning victims survive, people struck by lightning often report a variety of long-term, debilitating symptoms.

 Other associated dangers of thunderstorms include tornadoes